-There are reasonable things for kids to worry about during the school day: fitting in with their peers, avoiding bullies, and passing the dreaded pop quiz.
+There are reasonable things for kids to worry about during the school day: fitting in with their peers, getting to class on time, and passing the dreaded pop quiz.
 It’s upsetting to think that children today might go to school afraid that they will experience or witness violence.

 Kids are exposed to graphic images and eyewitness accounts of school violence on TV and via social media.
 This creates anxiety that affects their concentration, makes learning more difficult, and can have physical, emotional and behavioral consequences.

-The presence of school resource officers, metal detectors, bulletproof barriers and other visible security features, are part of a comprehensive safety plan.
+The presence of school resource officers, metal detectors, bulletproof barriers and other visible security features—these are all parts of a comprehensive safety plan.
 But what else could you be doing to keep everyone safe?

 While violent crime in schools has decreased over the past two decades, there is still a significant threat, especially for older kids.
-Teens are still far more likely to be victims of violent crime than any other age group, and students’ fear for their safety is at the highest rate since 2001.
+Teens are still far more likely to be victims of violent crime than any other age group, and students’ fear for their safety at historically high rates.

 Recent numbers suggest that those fears are not unfounded:

-- In the same survey, 6% of high school students reported being threatened or injured with a weapon on school property in the 12 months before the survey.
+- In that same year, 6% of high school students reported being threatened or injured with a weapon on school property in the 12 months before the survey.

 While we will never completely comprehend why someone would walk into a school and start shooting, we can theorize that variables, both personal and environmental, contributed to their violent behavior.
 Experts agree that these are some contributing factors to the rise in school violence.